connieliye/GroupHL/README.md

-**My project：Analyze lyrics of 1000 songs using Python** Group Name: FOX
+**My project：Analyze lyrics of 1000 songs using Python**

+Group Section: 7
+Group Members:
-Group Members: Ye Connie Li(yl4014)
+- Ye Connie Li(yl4014)
-               Jiannuo Hu (jh4019)
+- Jiannuo Hu (jh4019)

 **Intro**
 The objective of this project is to test music lyrics of 1000 songs that are stored in a folder called "Lyrics".
 The team analyzed all lyrics and assigned scores to those lyrics based on 5 metrics:

 -kid_safe: If the song is safe for kids to listen to?
 0: not kid safe; 1: very kid safe
 -love: Whether the song is related to love or not?
 0: not a love song; 1: a love song